 Coronavirus (COVID-19) infection – what you can do to protect yourself against infection – and how to make sure you do not spread infection to others

 This advice sheet summarise the various (and varying) situations in which you may find yourself in the coming weeks in your home and everyday lives, whether you are infected, self isolated, belong to a vulnerable group, or are trying to carry on with working in the community.
-For each group it gives general advice on how to comply with “social distancing” whilst also fulfilling family and work responsibilities and guidance on the hygiene measures which will best protect you from getting infected, and those who become infected from spreading their infection to other people.
+For each group it gives general advice on how to comply with “social distancing” whilst also fulfilling family and work responsibilities and guidance on the hygiene measures which will best protect you from getting infected and from spreading their infection to other people.

 COVID-19: “Wash your hands frequently or use a hand sanitizer” – what does this actually mean for you?